The Challenges of Docker Secrets Management

 Another, slightly better shortcut, is using Docker environment variables to provide the secret to the container upon running it.
 This is a better approach because the secret only “lives” in the specific runtime environment, but it still leaves the secret exposed to users with access to the host, since environment variables can be viewed in ‘docker inspect <container id>’ output and inside /proc/<pid>/environ.
 At Aqua we plugged this particular security gap back in June 2016 when we introduced environment variable encryption.
 However, using environment variables to pass secrets is still not a scalable, effective way to manage secrets, and it still leaves traces of the unencrypted secret values in the orchestration tools.

-Containing Secrets in ContainersThere are already proven ways of managing secrets in enterprise environments, for example using HashiCorp Vault.
+Containing Secrets in ContainersThere are already proven ways of Docker secrets management in enterprise environments, for example using HashiCorp Vault.
 Obviously the central repository for secrets should be encrypted and protected with user access controls.
-But when it comes to containers, there are 4 uniques challenges that must also be addressed:
+But when it comes to containers, there are 4 unique challenges that must also be addressed:

 Managing which containers have access to which secrets: